kwgch/cline/docs/webview-state-implementation.md

 3. **Separation of Concerns**: State logic is organized by domain, making it easier to maintain.
 4. **React Integration**: The state is seamlessly integrated with React components through context and hooks.
 5. **Communication with Core Extension**: The implementation handles communication with the core extension through a well-defined message protocol.
+6. **Robust Theme Handling**: The implementation properly handles VSCode themes to ensure the UI is visible and properly styled.

 The next steps in the implementation process would be: